jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 ## Dashboards

+The CloudWatch Dashboard "Ecosystem" is a collection based on the Account Number, Region, and Specific Tag Names.

+At the top level if a "navigation" dashboard that links to the different sub-dashboards.

+Each sub-dashboard has a unique combination of Account Number, Region, and Tag Name/Value.
+For scaling purposes, the dashboard limits are taken into consideration.
+Currently (Oct 2023) there is a 2500 metric limit per CW Dashboard.
+The logic will "shard" the dashboards.

+For example, as sub-dashboard might look something like:

+`EBS_ClusterName_Cluster123_1_us-west-2_123456`

 ### CloudWatch Dashboard Considerations

+The constraints for CloudWatch Dashboards exist.
+Currently there are two main constraints to consider:

 - Metrics per Dashboard
 - Metrics per Graph

+For this effort, I am going to exit the script if the metrics per graph exceed the limit.
+For the Metrics per Dashboard, the script will shard the dashboards.

 ### Construction by Tag

 The hypothesis is that for larger deployments, the way to manage EBS dashboards and alarms is by leveraging Tags to navigate.
-With a multi-account strategy
+With a multi-account strategy, the tags become critical to the management of the Dashboards.

+The assumption is the central account list will include all of the relevant Tag Names for each account.
+For example, if an account has ClusterName as a tag - that is one entry on the account list.
+If there is a second tag for the same account called Environment, that will be a separate line item in the Account List.
+The term for this concept is tabular data - every row has all data elements.

 ### Dashboard Navigation